meuleman/epilogos-web/README.md

 #### Cleanup

-To stop the service and completely remove any downloaded/ingested tracks, run:
+To stop the service and completely remove any downloaded/ingested tracks, as well as the Python virtual environment used to manage the service, run:

 ```
 npm run higlass-manage-clean
 ```

-Note that if this target is run, all media files are removed from local storage and it will be necessary to reinitialize via the [Initialization](#initialization) section.
+Note that if this target is run, all media and environment files are removed from local storage and it will be necessary to reinitialize via the [Initialization](#initialization) section.

 #### Customizing the environment